hyemin15/EMSaov/README.md

 # EMSaov

-## EMSaov: An R Package for the Analysis of Variance with the Expected Mean Squares and its Shiny Application
+An R Package for the Analysis of Variance with the Expected Mean Squares and its Shiny Application

 ### Abstract
 EMSaov is a new R package that we developed to provide users with an analysis of variance